Get the most out of your thermal power plants

 How does a thermal power plant work?

 Most thermal power plants are steam power plants that produce electricity.
-Based on two heat reservoirs with sufficient temperature difference, thermal energy is first converted into usable kinetic energy and then into electrical energy by a generator.
-Thermal plants include conventional, fossil power plants but also modern CHP (combined heat and power) plants which run on various fuels, including waste, biogas and biomass.
+Based on two heat reservoirs with sufficient temperature differences, thermal energy is first converted into usable kinetic energy and then into electrical energy by a generator.
+Thermal plants include conventional, fossil power plants but also modern CHP (combined heat and power) plants that run on various fuels, including waste, biogas, and biomass.
 Many CHP plants optimize their operations to meet thermal demand, while the electricity generated is seen as a byproduct.

 Flexibility from thermal power plants

 The International Energy Agency defines the concept of flexibility of a power system as "the extent to which a power system can modify electricity production or consumption in response to variability, expected or otherwise".
 Positive flexibility means the capacity to increase energy generation or reduce usage, while negative flexibility refers to decreasing energy generation or increasing usage.
 Either way, the grade of flexibility of a system depends on how quickly it can adapt generation or usage in response to external forces.
 These external signals include peaks and valleys in demand or changing prices on balancing or spot markets.
 Market participants can enhance their performance by adjusting supply or demand in order to take advantage of favourable prices.

 Until the widespread use of battery storage, there is no way around the vast potential of thermal power plants, when it comes to utilizing flexibility in the energy market.
 While in renewable energy sources flexibility is a precious commodity, in thermal power plants it can be developed at a low cost.
 A great way to incentivise thermal plant operators to improve the flexibility of their plants is to get them connected to the intraday energy market.
 By promoting flexibility, thermal power plants can play a new positive role in the energy transition, as they enable us to integrate renewable energy with their unsteady nature of energy generation into our grids.